rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 Broadening experience
 ---------------------

-When you know one language reasonably well you should try another DIFFERENT language.
+When you know one language reasonably well you should try another, different, language.
 Even the best language constrains the way you think about and solve a problem, so exposing yourself to a very different language helps to broaden your view.
 Languages like C, python, Java, Forth or even an assembly language are